-What is your salon, clinic or spa doing for Breast Cancer Awareness this October?
-Umm… nothing?
+What’s your salon, clinic or spa doing for Breast Cancer Awareness this October?

 Don’t worry.
 There’s still time to paint the town pink, raise valuable funds and market your hair or beauty business.

 Fundraising during Pink October is a win-win activity.
-You raise your business profile locally and market your salon or clinic, and a breast cancer charity receives a much-needed donation.
+You raise your business profile locally, market your salon or clinic and a breast cancer charity receives a much-needed donation.